 |Dimensions||15.3in x 4.1in x 10.2in|

 When Sony unveiled the design of the PS5, it was contentious among fans.
 It was a far cry from the giant rectangle that's the Xbox Series X and the traditional PlayStation lineup.
 The two-toned console sports a more futuristic look, with an inner black portion surrounded by two white shells encompassing either side, almost like a reverse Oreo.
-The PS5 is also hiding some neat little touches on the hardware that you may miss if you don't look carefully.
+The PS5 is also hiding some Easter eggs on the hardware that you may miss if you don't look carefully.
 On the inside of the white faceplates, you can see the Square, Triangle, Circle, and X symbols that create a textured pattern.
 This also appears on the DualSense controller.
-It's a neat little touch that marries form and function, though I'm worried about how easily dirt and grime will collect over periods of heavy use.
+It's a neat little touch that marries form and function.
+Though I was worried about how easily dirt and grime would collect over periods of heavy use, it never got too bad for me, but the same can't be said for other people.
+Be sure to clean your DualSense.

 It's way larger than some people expected (maybe even too large for some entertainment centers), but it's packing some impressive hardware that needs a powerful and efficient cooling system to keep it running.

 The back features two high-speed USB Type-A ports, an HDMI port, a LAN connection, and the power supply.
 The front sports another high-speed USB Type-A port along with a USB-C port.
 Sony ships the console with an HDMI 2.1 cable in the box so it can support up to 120Hz.
 What it lacks is a dedicated SSD expansion slot like the Xbox Series X. Instead you'll need to open up the console to add a compatible NVMe SSD card internally.
 Given that the PS5 only comes with an 825GB SSD, 667.2GB of which was usable in my case, you'll need an additional card sooner rather than later.
-In a rather perplexing move, the PS5 won't support extended storage for PS5 games at launch.
-This functionality will instead be added in a future update.
+In a rather perplexing move, you cannot play PS5 games from extended storage at this time.
+Sony finally added the ability to store PS5 games on an external SSD or HDD in an update, but the ability to play PS5 games from an SSD will instead be added in a future update expected over the summer.

 From a backward-compatible game's start menu to playing the game: